nmeum/hii/README.md

 ### GNU make

-To install it using `GNU make`, which is the preferred way when packing this software for a distribution, run the following commands:
+To install to the program using `GNU make` run the following commands:

 	$ make
 	$ make install